nodejs/node/doc/api/http.markdown

 ### response.statusCode

-When using implicit headers (not calling `response.writeHead()` explicitly), this property controlls the status code that will be send to the client when the headers get flushed.
+When using implicit headers (not calling `response.writeHead()` explicitly), this property controls the status code that will be send to the client when the headers get flushed.

 Example: